 Pressing the SCAN button causes the tuner to search for the next channel, pausing for eight seconds before continuing to the next.
-To stop the search, press the SCAN button a second time
+To stop the search, press the SCAN button a second time.

-INFO Button
+INFO Button - Except REU Radio

-Pressing the INFO button will cycle between Artist, Song Title, and Composer (if available) information.
+Pressing the INFO button will cycle the display information between Artist, Song Title, and Composer (if available).
 Also, pressing and holding the INFO button for an additional three seconds will make the radio display the Song Title all of the time (press and hold again to return to normal display).